-B. Report Writing
+C. Report Writing

-General Learning Goal: The student will understand the basic requirements of report writing.
+General Learning Goal: The student will demonstrate an understanding of the basic requirements of report writing.

-- 1. The student will identify the importance, purpose and format for investigative notes. - 2.
-The student will identify the characteristics of effective police reporting and what types of reports may be required specifically of a reserve officer. - 3.
-The student will demonstrate the ability to write a clear, complete, and concise report. - 4.
-The student will become familiar with proper keyboarding techniques as they apply to police report writing and data entry needs.
+- 1. The student will demonstrate an understanding of the characteristics of effective police reporting and what types of reports may be required specifically of a reserve officer. - 2.
+The student will demonstrate the ability to observe scenario situations and transfer them into a clear, complete and concise written report.